ProgramminCat/tomato-clock-ng/README.md

 npm run build
 ```

-## States export json format
+## Statistics JSON format

-The expected formatting of Tomato Clock NG's .json files is as follows
+The expected formatting of Tomato Clock NG's .json files that store statistics is as follows

 ```json
 [